-Some delicious family winter warmers to choose from the What Dad Cooked repertoire.
+Some delicious seasonal summer family recipes to choose from the What Dad Cooked repertoire.

 Check out Dad's latest homecooked dishes and recipes below.
 Or click recipes in the menu to browse through 6+ years of Dad's homecooking recipes for families.